 Wheat import needs estimated around average levels

 Recovery from the civil war observed although recent escalation of conflict is a concern

 Food and fuel subsidy reform is being considered by the Government

 Above-average domestic crop production in 2014

 Libya relies heavily on imports (up to 90 percent) for its cereal consumption requirements.
 The actual import requirement appears to remain around the average of the last five years of about 2.5 million tonnes, mostly wheat.
 Industry reports indicate that grain imports to Libya have become less centralised following the 2011 conflict with about 35 private companies importing grain for the Government.

 Recovery from the 2011 conflict but recent escalation of conflict a set-back to the economy

 Libya is one of the most hydrocarbon dependent economies in the world, with oil revenue accounting for more than 80 percent of state revenues.
 Libyan oil production has recovered faster than expected following the conflict in 2011, although some problems persist from protests, attacks and electricity shortages.
 Challenges also remain in the areas of infrastructure and economic diversification.

 Food and fuel subsidy reform being considered

 The Government is considering launching food and fuel subsidy reform and replacing it with a direct monthly cash transfer to Libyans.
 It is estimated that around one-third of subsidised food and fuel are smuggled into neighbouring countries.
 In 2012 the fiscal cost of food subsidies is about USD 2.4 billion, representing 2.8 percent of the GDP (about USD 400 per capita).
-Spending on fuel, food and electricity subsidies is twice current spending on education and health combined.
+Spending on fuel, food and electricity subsidies is twice the current spending levels on education and health combined.
 Among the subsidised food commodities are flour, rice, semolina and pasta.